-OnMarket will work with the company to endeavor to make their risk disclosure clear and concise in the campaign documents.
+OnMarket will work with the company to endeavour to make their risk disclosure clear and concise in the campaign documents.

-Under the legislative regime for equity crowdfunding, we have specific obligations that apply in recognition of our important role as a ‘gatekeeper’.
+Under the legislative regime for crowd sourced funding, we have specific obligations that apply in recognition of our important role as a ‘gatekeeper’.

 It is the responsibility of the company, and its directors to take steps to satisfy themselves that all information contained in the offer document is accurate, that all of the required information has been included and that there is nothing misleading in the offer document.
 Where a statement in the offer document relates to a future matter, the person making the statement must have reasonable grounds for making the statement.

-It is our responsibility as a CSF intermediary to check that the offer document includes all of the required information, but we rely on the company to ensure the information is accurate.
+It is our responsibility as a crowd sourced funding intermediary to check that the offer document includes all of the required information, but we rely on the company to ensure the information is accurate.

-There are a number of defenses available to the CSF company and directors for an offer of shares under a defective offer document.
+There are a number of defences available to the ECF company and directors for an offer of shares under a defective offer document.
 These include: